-Sr. No Question 1 a.Write a python code to calculate compound interest. b Write a python code to find area of a circle. c.Write a python code to display largest number among three numbers.
-2 a.Write a python code to check whether a entered number is even or odd. b.Write a python code to print all prime numbers in an interval. c.Write a python code to print n th Fibonacci number.
-3 a.Write a python code to print ASCII value of a character. b.
+Sr. No Question 1 a.
+Write a python code to calculate compound interest. b Write a python code to find area of a circle. c.
+Write a python code to display largest number among three numbers.
+2 a.
+Write a python code to check whether a entered number is even or odd. b.
+Write a python code to print all prime numbers in an interval. c.Write a python code to print n th Fibonacci number.
+3 a.
+Write a python code to print ASCII value of a character. b.
 Write a python code for sum of squares of first n natural numbers. c.Write a python code to calculate factorial of entered number.
 4. Write a python code to print below pattern.

-1 22 3 3 3 5. a.
-Write a Python program that accepts a word from the user and reverses it. b.
-Write a Python program that prints all the numbers from 0 to 6 except 3 and 6. c.
+1 2 3 3 5. a.
+Write a Python program that accepts a word from the user and reverses it.b.
+Write a Python program that prints all the numbers from 0 to 6 except 3 and 6.c.
 Write a Python program that accepts a string and calculates the number of digits and letters.
 6 a.
 Write a python code to find the median of three valuesb.
 Write a python code to create simple calculator using functions.c.
 Write a python code to demonstrate lambda function.
 7 a.
 Write a python code to find sum of array.b.
 Write a python code to find largest element in an arrayc.
 Write a python code to check if given array is Monotonic.
 8 a.
 Write a python code to check if a string is palindrome or not.b.
 Write a python code to count words in a sentence.c.
 Write a python code to check validity of password.
 9 a.
 Write a python code to swap two elements in a list. b.
 Write a python code to find smallest number in a list c.
 Write a python code to find Intersection of two lists.

-10 a.
-Write a python code to find the size of a set. b.
+a.
+Write a python code to find the size of a set.b.
+Write a python code to find max and min in a set. b.
 Write a python code to find max and min in a set. c.
-Write a python code to demonstrate different Set operation.
-11 a.
+Write a python code to demonstrate different Set operation. a.
 Write a python code to find the size of a Tuple. b.
-Write a python code to demonstrate various Tuple operations.
-12 a.
-Write a Python script to check whether a given key already exists in a dictionary. b.
-Write a python code to iterate over dictionaries using for loops. c.
-Write a Python script to generate and print a dictionary that contains a number (between 1 and n) in the form (x, xx).
-13 a.Write a Python script to demonstrate exception handling. b.
-Write a Python script to create user defined Exception.
-14 a.
+Write a python code to demonstrate various Tuple operations. a.
+Write a Python script to check whether a given key already exidictionary. sts in a b.
+Write a python code to iterate over dictionaries using for loops i.e c.
+Write a Python script to generate and print a dictionary that conumber (between 1 and n) in the form (x, xx). ontains a a.
+Write a Python script to demonstrate exception handling. b.
+Write a Python script to create user defined Exception. a.
 Write a Python script to read character by character from file. b.
-Write a Python script to count number of characters, words, spaces and lines in a file. c.
+Write a Python script to count number of characters, words, sp lines in a file. aces and c.
 Write a Python Program to merge two files into a third file 15 Mini project